 - 1. Contribute to maintaining a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons or property. - 2.
-Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 3.
-Be in regular attendance at school and in class, and prepared to learn. - 4.
-Be familiar with and abide by district policies, rules and regulations dealing with student conduct. - 5.
-React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 6.
-Seek help in solving problems that might lead to discipline procedures. - 7.
-Dress appropriately for school and school functions. - 8.
-Accept responsibility for their actions. - 9.
+Help make school a community free of violence, intimidation, bullying, harassment, and discrimination. - 3.
+Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 4.
+Be in regular attendance at school and in class, and prepared to learn. - 5.
+Be familiar with and abide by district policies, rules and regulations dealing with student conduct. - 6.
+React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 7.
+Work to develop skills to manage their emotions and reactions and resolve conflict with others. - 8.
+Seek help in solving problems that might lead to discipline procedures. - 9.
+Dress appropriately for school and school functions. - 10.
+Accept responsibility for their actions. - 11.
 Conduct themselves as representatives of the District when participating in or attending school-sponsored extra-curricular events and to hold themselves to the highest standards of conduct, demeanor and sportsmanship.

-See Appendix on page 30: Student Bill of Rights and Responsibilities
+\ See Appendix on page 30: Student Bill of Rights and Responsibilities